Learning Abroad Center

 May Session, 3 Credits

-Spend your morning examining sports, sports psychology and the nature of professional sports in France and the USA and then engage in a variety of sport activities in the afternoon.
+Spend your morning examining sports, sports psychology, and the nature of professional sports in France and the USA.
+In the afternoon, engage in a variety of sport activities with your peers.
 Classes are taught by University of Montpellier experts in the field.

-Sports Management B.S. major focus elective and minor elective; Kinesiology B.S. focus elective; Recreation, Park and Leisure Studies B.S. focus elective.
+Sports Management B.S. major focus elective and minor elective; Kinesiology B.S. focus elective.

 Approved for Global Perspectives Theme